FGRibreau/jQuery-plugin-getPath/README.md

 # Reverse jQuery Selector Finder

-In some specific situations you may want to identify an HTML element with a unique ID in order to retreive it, in another browser with the same page (for example: visitor mouse & keyboard real-time monitoring).
+In some specific situations you may want to identify an HTML element in an unique way - with a jQuery Selector or XPath - in order to select it in another browser - different DOM - (for example: visitor mouse & keyboard real-time monitoring).

 ## Usage